 We require time to process and cannot produce an immediate license certificate without first being processed and approved.
 When a license is approved, certificates are printed, sorted, and mailed in large batches rather than one at a time.

+We do not have a paper applications.
 Our application is embedded online for efficiency purposes.
-If you do not have access to a computer, you may use our public kiosk located at City Hall.
-If you are computer illiterate, you may have a family member or friend complete the application for you.
+If you are computer illiterate, you may have a family member or friend assist you in completing the online application.

 Some confirmed businesses are fee exempt although they are not exempt from a business license.

 Choose the business type that best fits your business, otherwise choose business services.
 Licensing staff will correct your business type to one that best fits your business operations.

 Penalty of 25% of the license fee, plus 1.5% interest of the license fee per month.